Rodney Hudson: 2011

-Hudson was drafted in the second round, with the 55th overall pick, by the Kansas City Chiefs.
+Hudson was selected in the second round, with the 55th overall pick, by the Kansas City Chiefs.
 He was the highest selected Seminoles offensive lineman since Alex Barron went 19th overall to the St. Louis Rams in 2005.
 On July 29, 2011, the Kansas City Chiefs signed him to a four-year, $3.50 million contract with a signing bonus of $104,892.

 He entered training camp his rookie year competing with veteran Casey Wiegmann for the starting center position.
 He was named the backup center to Wiegmann to begin the regular season.

 He made his regular season debut in the Kansas City Chiefs' season-opening loss to the Buffalo Bills.
-On November 27, 2011, Hudson earned his first career start during a 13-9 loss to the Pittsburgh Steelers.
+On November 27, 2011, Hudson earned his first career start during a 13–9 loss to the Pittsburgh Steelers.
 He finished his rookie season with 16 games and one start as the Kansas City Chiefs finished 7–9 and fired head coach Todd Haley.